 For a partial assignment $\alpha$ and a decision tree $T$ we obtain the decision tree $T$ restricted by $\alpha$ by iteratively removing internal nodes $v \in T$ labeled $x_i \in \alpha^{-1}\bigl(\set{0,1}\bigr)$ and replacing them by the node that the out-edge $\alpha(x_i)$ of $v$ points to.

-Equivalently, if we view a decision tree $T$ as the set of branches, then the decision tree $T$ restricted by $\alpha$ consists of all the branches $\tau \in T$ such that $\tau$ and $\alpha$ are consistent (in the standard sense: $\tau$ and $\alpha$ do not assign a variable to opposite value).
+Equivalently, if we view a decision tree $T$ as a set of branches, then $T$ restricted by $\alpha$ consists of all branches $\tau \in T$ consistent with~$\alpha$ (in the standard sense: $\tau$ and $\alpha$ do not assign a variable to opposite value).
 These branches fit nicely into a tree structure once all information about $\alpha$ is removed.

-Let us stress (the obvious) that the restriction as defined above \emph{always} produces a valid decision tree.
-Throughout the manuscript we do not use the above notion of a restriction.
+Let us stress the obvious: the restriction as defined above \emph{always} produces a valid decision tree.
+Throughout the manuscript we do \emph{not} use the above notion of a restriction.
 In the following we define the restrictions used.

 \paragraph{Decision Trees and Local Consistency.} In the following we consider decision trees on the variables of the Tseitin formula $\tseitin(G_n)$ defined over the $n\times n$ grid.

 \begin{definition}[local consistency for branches] Let $T$ be a decision tree on the variables of the Tseitin formula $\tseitin(G_n)$.
 A branch~$\tau$ in $T$ is \emph{locally consistent} if the partial assignment $\tau$ is locally consistent as an assignment (see \cref{def:consistent}) and $T$ is \emph{locally consistent} if all branches $\tau$ of $T$ are locally consistent. \end{definition}